PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: First-Order Optimality Conditions for Particle Dynamics Models

 where $\adj_1$ and $\adj_2$ correspond to the portions of the \emph{adjoint variable} $\adj$ arising in the interior of the spatial domain $\Omega$ and its boundary $\partial\Omega$, respectively.

-To obtain first-order optimality conditions, we first follow standard working for deriving the \emph{adjoint equation} for time-dependent PDE-constrained optimization, see \cite[Chapter 3]{Troeltzsch} for instance.
-We obtain that the derivative of $\mathcal{L}$ in the direction $\rho$ must satisfy $D_{\rho}\mathcal{L}(\bar{\rho},\bar{w},\adj_1,\adj_2)\rho=0$ for all $\rho$ such that $\rho(\vec{x},0)=0$.
-Now, from \eqref{Lagrangian},
+To obtain first-order optimality conditions, we first follow the formal Lagrange method for deriving the \emph{adjoint equation} for time-dependent PDE-constrained optimization, see \cite[Chapter 3]{Troeltzsch} for instance.
+We obtain that the Fr\'{e}chet derivative of $\mathcal{L}$ in the direction of $\rho$ must satisfy $D_{\rho}\mathcal{L}(\bar{\rho},\bar{w},\adj_1,\adj_2)\rho=0$ for all appropriate functions $\rho$.
+Integrating the relevant terms of \eqref{Lagrangian} by parts and applying Green's formula, any sufficiently smooth $\rho$ such that $\rho(\vec{x},0)=0$ satisfies \begingroup \allowdisplaybreaks